 Discuss Organization, Goals, Volunteerism, and Careers

-Students look at how their special talents and skills can lead to jobs or careers in their future and how volunteering is an important responsibility for everyone.
+Students look at how their special talents and skills can lead to jobs or careers in the future and how volunteering is an important responsibility for everyone.
 Goal-setting and how to set smart goals is one part of the unit that can be used any time of the year.
 We tend to teach single lessons from this unit throughout the year.

 Learn General Safety, First Aid and Emergency Response

 Safety and Responsibility: This unit discusses different safety precautions and basic first aid for students.
 Most of the first aid involves bandages and getting help from adults.
 This unit touches on online safety including not giving out personal information.
-Lessons include safety equipment and rules for recreational activities (swimming, biking), safety at home or when babysitting, and emergency situations such as fire, earthquake, tornado, and lightning storms.
+Lessons include safety equipment and rules for recreational activities (swimming, biking), safety at home or when babysitting, and emergencies such as fire, earthquake, tornado, and lightning storms.
 We usually teach this unit as an entire unit, meaning we don’t spread it out over the year.

 Learn How to Work in a Group

 Group Roles and Processes: This is a unit to help your students learn to work together in groups.
 Students need to be taught how to work well in groups.
-Too often we assume they can magically figure it out, but anyone whose been in a group where they feel miserable can understand it’s a skill.
+Too often we assume they can magically figure it out, but anyone who has been in a group where they feel miserable can understand it’s a skill.

 It’s a great one to start the year with and then revisit throughout the year.
 Any time we are going to have students start a project where they are going to be working in groups, we pull one of these activities out so the group can decide how they are going to work together (or whether we need to mix up the groups before we get started).
+Find it in our TpT Store ($USD) or our BN Shop ($CAN).

 What are your thoughts on teaching health?
 Let us know in the comments below.
 We want to know how teaching health in your classroom has had an impact on your students.